-Whether it is your 4 year old’s birthday party or you simply want to tire out energetic preschoolers, you can organize a scavenger hunt.
-You can create doodles or drawings to create a treasure map, as some four year olds might struggle to read written instructions.
-In addition to this, you can make scavenger hunt more fun by dividing your children into groups of two and organizing a small competition among them.
+Whether it is your 4-year-old’s birthday party or you want to tire out energetic preschoolers, you can organize a scavenger hunt.
+You can create doodles or drawings to create a treasure map, as some four-year-olds might struggle to read written instructions.
+In addition to this, you can make a scavenger hunt more fun by dividing your children into groups of two and organizing a small competition among them.

 Skill Development: Counting, physical strength